nicklockwood/JPNG/README.md

 Thread Safety
 --------------

 It is safe to load JPNG instances on a background thread, and to use them on a thread other than the one on which they were created.
-It is safe to call the methods rentrantly/concurrently on different threads.
+It is safe to call the methods reentrantly/concurrently on different threads.

 Installation
 ---------------

 To use JPNG, just drag the class files into your project and add the ImageIO framework in the Build Phases tab.
-JPNG will automatically extend UIImage or NSImage with the ability to load JPNG images without you needing to explictly import the JPNG header into any of your classes, but if you have disabled swizzling, or wish to save images in JPNG format, just import the JPNG.h file to access these features.
+JPNG will automatically extend UIImage or NSImage with the ability to load JPNG images without you needing to explicitly import the JPNG header into any of your classes, but if you have disabled swizzling, or wish to save images in JPNG format, just import the JPNG.h file to access these features.

 Cross-platform functions